-You should have demonstrated experience analyzing and communicating complex financial information and be familiar with the software your company uses.
+You should have demonstrated experience analyzing and communicating complex financial information and familiarity with the software your company uses.
 Show your history of reporting, creating strategies, and communicating results in a concise, jargon-free way.
-The national salary average for a finance director is $137,582.
+The national salary average for a finance director is $136,475.

 7. Director of Sales Operations

 As director of sales operations, you’ll work with many of the analysts and other previous roles we’ve discussed to identify an overall strategic vision and roadmap for the sales organization at your company.

 You’ll likely develop key performance indicators for your salespeople to hit, meet with sales leaders to discuss challenges and ways forward, and listen to your analysts to determine strategic steps forward in your industry.